canton-foundation/configs/processes/SV-Locking-Process.md

 #### Restoring an SV Weight
 Super Validators may return to a prior discount tier by increasing their locked balance to the current required threshold for the given tier.
 SVs whose balance has fallen below the threshold required for a given tier must restore the required balance within 30 days, or that higher tier will become permanently unavailable to them.

 To restore their weight, the Super Validator must meet the required balance threshold in reported locking wallets by the end of the **30th day after the date**–indicated in the vote record onchain–when the SV fell below the required threshold, counting dates as ending 7 pm US Pacific Time.

-For example, if the SV falls below threshold on May 2nd, the end of the first day will be 7 pm US Pacific Time on May 3rd, and the end of the 30th day will be 7 pm US Pacific Time on **June 1st**.
+**For example**, if the SV falls below threshold on May 2nd, the end of the first day will be 7 pm US Pacific Time on May 3rd, and the end of the 30th day will be 7 pm US Pacific Time on **June 1st**.

 If they wish to avoid permanent removal of their SV weight, Super Validators must notify the Foundation that they have met the required threshold, using the email sv@canton.foundation, before then end of the 30th day as described above.
 Foundation staff will validate this using public dashboards.